mikecann/mikecann.co.uk/public/posts/startup-weekend-perth-november-2017/post.md

 >
 > This circulates traffic between the authors on Medium.com and thus is good for everyone.
 >
 > But what if your blog isnt on Medium.com?
-Like mikecann.co.uk for example?
+Like mikecann.blog for example?
 >
 > I dont want to have to move all my posts over to Medium to take advantage of that post syndication feature.
 >